 Maple Lawn Homes, Inc., a nonprofit Christian retirement community founded in 1922 and sponsored by the Mennonite Church, offers a nonsectarian program of retirement housing, nursing care, in-home support services, and a children's day care.
 We are dedicated to serving the individual needs of each resident, emphasizing freedom of choice, dignity and self-esteem.
 Our programs serve not only our residents, but the entire community of Eureka and those living in the central Illinois area.
 With the help of 250 volunteers, our 140 employees assist more than 1500 individuals each year.
 Maple Lawn welcomes persons of all races, religions, color, and national origins.

-Fri., Apr.
-25, 11:30 am St. Luke's Salad Luncheon.
-This is an annual trip for us, always good!
-All apartment and cottage residents are welcome.
+Fri., April 24, 11:30 am St. Luke's Spring Salad Luncheon.
+Please join us for a wonderful array of salads!
+Apartment and cottage residents are welcome.
 Please sign up.

 What's Happening for Health Center Residents: